arey0pushpa/friendZoned/README.md

-# friendZoned

-Welcome to FrienZoned Model Of Vesicular Traffic System!
+# Welcome to FrienZoned Model Of Vesicular Traffic System!
 =======================

 The Biology model of Trafficing happens at cell level.
 This model is complete vsnare and tsnare analogy of what happens in real cell.